SaikumarJakki/Login2Explore/README.md

-"This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations."
+This  Project is all about  jsonPowerDB (JPDB) and How to use JPDB Using CRUD commands About JsonPowerDB:
-About JsonPowerDB:
-JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
-JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
+* JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
+JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-     value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.
 Benefits of using JsonPowerDB
   Simplest way to retrieve data in a JSON format.
   Schema-free, Simple to use, Nimble and In-Memory database.
   It is built on top of one of the fastest and real-time data indexing engine - PowerIndeX.
   It is low level (raw) form of data and is also human readable.
   It helps developers in faster coding, in-turn reduces development cost.
-Screenshots:
-Dashboard

-Index Page

-Visualize

-About
-No description, website, or topics provided.
-Resources
- Readme
-Releases
-No releases published
-Packages
-No packages published
-Languages
-HTML
-100.0%